 Annual dues are $20, payable October 1st.
 A reduced rate is offered for those joining after January 31.
 Interested in becoming a member?
 Contact our Guild representative or click here for a membership form.

-Workshops are held each month, usually on the third Saturday, October through June.
-In recent months the Guild has offered workshops in Advanced Appliqué, Stained Glass Quilting, Seminole Piecing, Stack-n-Whack, Quilted clothing, and various methods for making scrap quilts.
+Workshops are held monthly, usually on a Saturday, with the exception of the months of September and December when there is no workshop.
+In recent months the Guild has offered workshops in Studio 180 techniques, machine quilting with templates, quilted clothing, and various methods for making scrap quilts.
 The workshop topics are varied so as to appeal to all levels of quilters.
-Workshop costs are $10.00 for members, $25 for non-members.
+Generally workshop costs are $10.00 for members and $25 for non-members; additional fees are assessed when the workshop is taught by an outside instructor.
 Check out our current schedule in the Calendar of Events.

 Community Service Projects

 The Guild members are highly motivated to be of service to the community and put considerable effort into providing quilted items for those in need.
 The premier service project for QVQ is the “Quilt Cupboard,” where members make and stockpile quilts that are then donated to families who need quilts for physical and psychological warmth; for example, after a fire has destroyed their home.
 In 2010 we donated 25 quilts to Rose Lane, the memory care wing of Village at Fillmore Pond in Bennington.
 As of August 2011, the Guild has donated a total of 188 quilts.
 In addition, we provide lap quilts for cancer patients at the Southern Vermont Health Center.